DEAN-ngo/elimupi/README.md

-# elimupi2.0
+# elimupi2.0.1

 Purpose is project is to provide a DEAN digital classroom environment for educational project in Tanzania and Kenia.
-This to provide full Android tablet support without any direct internet connectivity.
+This includes providing full Android tablet support without any direct internet connectivity.

 Please visit http://www.dean.ngo/ict4e/digital-classroom-box-elimupi/ for more information